-A natural evolution of the distance education initiative has been the development of online instructional videos, webinars, and podcasts.
-These educational products leverage the distancelearning technologies employed by the Judicial Council over the past 17 years and enable CJER to develop multiple cost-effective resources that contribute to meeting the educational needs of virtually every judicial branch audience it serves.
-The broadcast video production studio is now used frequently to create instructional videos that are uploaded to the CJER Online website.
-Live training that is required statewide-including sexual harassment prevention training-is now delivered as a webcast.
+Faculty costs subsumed within the projects above were paid from IMF to enable CJER's delivery of distance education to all judicial branch audiences.
+Education is provided through online instructional videos, webinars, and podcasts.
+These educational products leverage the distance-learning technologies employed by the Judicial Council over the past 19 years and enable CJER to develop multiple cost-effective resources that contribute to meeting the educational needs of virtually every judicial branch audience it serves.
+The broadcast video production studio is used to create instructional videos that are uploaded to the CJER Online website.
+Live training that is required statewide-including sexual harassment prevention training-is delivered as a webcast.
 Podcasts provide timely information that can be pushed directly to judges' mobile devices.
 Webinars offer live courses to large or small audiences.
 The CJER Online website provides a rich array of "just-in-time" resources for judicial and staff audiences.
-E-mail alerts inform subscribers when new resources are added to the online toolkits serving their assignment area.
+Email alerts inform more than a thousand judges who have subscribed to this service when new resources are added to the online toolkits serving their assignment area.
 And, a separate webpage with online courses and other resources organized to assist local courts in their education of temporary judges is used heavily for that purpose.